Troubleshooting

 When/Why

-When you 3.1.2 Testing the Prometheus Scrape as you set up a custom Dashboard with a YML file, you may see that the files show “DOWN,” as seen below.
-This is a sign that you are experiencing this issue.
-You’ll also see no data on your widgets in the Dashboard.
+When you use 3.1.2 Testing the Prometheus Scrape while setting up a custom Dashboard with a YML file, the targets may show “DOWN,” as shown below.
+Dashboard widgets that depend on those targets will not populate.

 How